Search has changed. Instead of typing keyword-based queries, we now search the way we talk.

-As you can see on the left-hand side, Content Strategy will surface any content that's relevant to the topic just entered.
+The content strategy tool will surface any content that's relevant to the topic just entered.
 You can select an existing piece of content by clicking on it, or if you don't have content that currently covers the topic, it's time to develop a pillar page.

-- Comprehensive Resource - Your pillar page should be comprehensive and answer most of the common questions and information about the topic.
+- Comprehensive resource: Your pillar page should be comprehensive and answer most of the common questions and information about the topic.
 HubSpot customer, Townsend Security, built a pillar page about encryption key managemement that covers virtually every aspect of the topic.

-- Ungated Content - Your pillar page should be open and not hidden behind a form.
-This will allow search crawlers to index all the content, and searchers to discover the answers they are looking for.
+- Ungated content: Your pillar page should be open and not hidden behind a form.
+This will allow search crawlers to index all the content and searchers to discover the answers they are looking for.

-- Conversion Points - Because a pillar page is different from a traditional landing page, it's important to think through conversion points on the page.
+- Conversion points: Because a pillar page is different from a traditional landing page, it's important to think through conversion points on the page.
 In the Townsend Security example above, they have CTAs through the page, but you can see in other example pillar pages that some have forms on the page directly.

 Adding Subtopic Content to Your Cluster

 Subtopics are essentially blog posts focused on longer-tail keywords.
 Given the changes in search, it's important to include synonyms and closely-related words here as well.
-If your topic is big data, you don't simply want to repeat the term big data everywhere, but you want to bring in closely-related terms, such as analytics, machine learning, and more.
+If your topic is big data, you don't simply want to repeat the term big data everywhere, but you want to bring in closely related terms, such as analytics, machine learning, and more.

-Similar to the process above of attaching content, we can attach or write a brand new blog post here.
+Similar to the process above of attaching content, you can attach or write a brand new blog post here.
 This blog post should include a text-based link that points back to the pillar page.

 Linking Content in Your Cluster

 Why are links important in your cluster?
 Because it's likely that your blog posts will attract search and social traffic.
-Your pillar page is the new conversion point, and you want to direct all of the traffic for each topic to its respective pillar page.
+Your pillar page is the new conversion point, and you want to direct all the traffic for each topic to its respective pillar page.

 Should pillar pages link back to subtopic content?
 Yes.
 It's important to set up the link from your subtopic to the pillar page first, though, as that's your main conversion path now.